SFTtech/openage/doc/reverse_engineering/networking/11-buildings.md

 This value is always `0xFFFFFFFF`.

 *:sprite_id*
-Represents which sprite is used for the building (only used for houses, which have several variations).
+Represents which sprite is used for the building (only used for houses, which have several variations per civ).

 *:selected_ids*
 The IDs of the selected builders.